-Throughout the planning process, the City solicited input from residents, business and property owners, community leaders, and other stakeholder groups through a variety of outreach events, public meetings, and online engagement tools.
+Throughout the planning process, the City solicited input from residents, property owners, businesses, community leaders, and other stakeholder groups through a variety of outreach events, public meetings, and online engagement tools.
 The following list provides a summary of public outreach methods, workshops, meetings, and hearings, and an overview of key recurring feedback themes from the outreach process.